 In return for payment of the Price, you agree to continuously supply us with Milk from your Farm(s) during the Term in accordance with this Agreement.
 During this time:

-- we agree to purchase all Milk from or related to your Farm(s). - you will not supply Milk from or related to your Farm(s) to any other person or entity; and - by accepting, signing, and returning to us this 3 Year Fixed Term milk supply agreement on or before 31stJuly 2021, we will pay you a 'Commitment Bonus'.
+- we agree to purchase all Milk from or related to your Farm(s). - you will not supply Milk from or related to your Farm(s) to any other person or entity.

 2. Commencement, Term, and Cooling-off